brunnerklaus/docker-pi-hole/README.md

 ## Usage

 Docker compose is the recommended way to run this image.
-You can use the following docker-compose file, then run the container:
+You can use the following docker-compose file, then run all containers:

 ```bash
 docker-compose up -d